ReactTraining/react-workshop/README.md

 $ npm run app
 ```

-> Some of the commands we have in the instructions assume you're using Bash so If you're using PowerShell then use whichever appropriate command is equivalent.

 When you do `npm run app` you should eventually see a message that says "Compiled Successfully!" and the code might even launch the app in the browser with the correct port.
 If it doesn't you can visit `http://localhost:3000/` after you see that message.
 If the app launches, then you're all set.
 Please proceed to the [Be Prepared](#be-prepared) section below.

 If something goes wrong, you may beed to see the [Troubleshooting](#troubleshooting) section below.
 We even have a special section for [Windows Users](#windows-users)